cocos/cocos-docs/en/cocos-service/index.md

+> **Note**: this version of the documentation has been archived and is no longer maintained.
+Please move to the [latest version](https://service.cocos.com/document/en/).

 # Access to Third Party Services

 Cocos Creator provides a **Service** panel in the **Menu bar -> Panel**, and developers can quickly integrate services through the **Service** panel for the game.